Anuradis/fetchnewsserver/README.md

 Preconditions:
 Node installed (my version 10.15.3)

-1.Clone the project and open it your computer using any code editor.
+1. Clone the project and open it your computer using any code editor.

 2. Open CLI and execute commands:
   * cd to the project repository